A K-theory spectrum for cobordism cut and paste groups

-\end{thm} \begin{proof} We want to compute $\pi_1 || X^\delta_{\bullet, \bullet, 0}||$.
-The same argument as in Lemma \ref{2connected} shows that we can replace the simplicial space by the simplicial set given by applying $\pi_0$ levelwise to the diagonal of $X^\delta_{\bullet, \bullet, 0}$.
+\end{thm} \begin{proof} We want to compute $\pi_1 | X^*_{\bullet, \bullet, 0}|$.
 Write The 2-simplices of the form given by Equation (\ref{eqn:contracting}) are all in $Z$ hence we can perform the contraction of vertices as before.
 Now Equations (\ref{eqn:firstone})-(\ref{square relation}) in the proof of Theorem \ref{thm:pi_0} show that the $\pi_1 Z$ satisfies the SK relations.
-To conclude that these are all the relations in $\pi_1 Z$ one can show that the relations coming from a generic 2-simplex given by a $2 \times 2$ square can be expressed in terms of the SK relations. \end{proof} We denote the map of spectra induced from the inclusion $X^\delta_{\bullet, \bullet, 0} \to X^\delta_{\bullet, \bullet, \bullet}$ by
+To conclude that these are all the relations in $\pi_1 Z$ one can show that the relations coming from a generic 2-simplex given by a $2 \times 2$ square over $\Delta^2$ can be expressed in terms of the SK relations. \end{proof} We denote the map of spectra induced from the inclusion $X^*_{\bullet, \bullet, 0} \to X^*_{\bullet, \bullet, \bullet}$ by

 \begin{thm} Under the identifications $K_0^{\square}(\mbar) \cong \SK_{n}^\d$ and $K_0^{\cube}(\mbar) \cong \SKbar_{n}^\d$ $j_0$ induces the quotient map

 \end{thm} \begin{proof} This is evident from comparing the proofs of Theorem \ref{thm:pi_0} and Theorem \ref{thm:normalSK}. \end{proof}